LazyGNN: Large-Scale Graph Neural Networks via Lazy Propagation: Lazy Graph Neural Networks

 By lingering the computation over training iterations as shown in Figure~\ref{fig:lazygnn}, the feature aggregation layers in Eq.~\eqref{eq:mp_iter} solve the denoising problem in Eq.~\eqref{eq:denoise_problem} with an implicitly large number of steps although there are only $L$ layers in each training iteration.
-Therefore, it only requires a few feature aggregation layers (a small $L$) to approximate the fixed point solution $\vX_*^k$.
+Therefore, it only requires a few feature aggregation layers (a small $L$) to approximate the fixed point solution $\vX_*^k$ of Eq.~\eqref{eq:denoise_problem}.
 Note that we find $L=1$ and $L=2$ work very well in our experiments in Section~\ref{sec:experiment}.
 In the extreme case when the learning rate and dropout rate are $0$, the forward computation of LazyGNN is equivalent to running forward propagations $L\times K$ times continuously with $K$ being the total number of training iterations.

-\begin{remark}[Long-distance dependency] Through lazy propagation, LazyGNN is able to capture long-distance dependency in graphs with a small number of feature aggregation layers because LazyGNN accumulatively propagates information to distant nodes in the graphs over many training iterations.
+\begin{remark}[\textbf{Long-distance dependency}] Through lazy propagation, LazyGNN is able to capture long-distance dependency in graphs with a small number of feature aggregation layers because LazyGNN accumulatively propagates information to distant nodes in the graphs over many training iterations.
 In contrast, existing works try to capture long-distance dependency in graphs by increasing the number of feature propagation layers, which is less efficient. \end{remark}

-\begin{remark}[Over-smoothing] In contrast to many GNN models such as GCN or GAT that suffer from the over-moothing issue when more layers are stacked, the accumulation of feature aggregations over training iterations in LazyGNN will not cause the over-smoothing issue because the residual connection $\vX_\tin^k$ in Eq.~\eqref{eq:mp_iter} determines the fixed point and prevents the over-smoothed solution. \end{remark}
+\begin{remark}[\textbf{Over-smoothing}] In contrast to many GNN models such as GCN or GAT that suffer from the over-moothing issue when more layers are stacked, the accumulation of feature aggregations over training iterations in LazyGNN will not cause the over-smoothing issue because the residual connection $\vX_\tin^k$ in Eq.~\eqref{eq:mp_iter} determines the fixed point and prevents the over-smoothed solution, as will be verified in Section~\ref{sec:ablation}. \end{remark}